Data Processing Agreement

 Duration

-For the term of the Principal Agreement, plus any mandatory retention period specified in clause 10.3.
+For the term of the Principal Agreement, plus any post-termination retention period under the Regulatory Retention Service specified in clause 10.3 (where applicable).

 Nature of Processing